retail manager easily managing supply chain

 Supplier performance

-This metric helps you monitor your suppliers' reliability, quality, and speed to maintain a smooth supply chain operation.
+This metric helps you monitor your suppliers' reliability, quality, and order fulfillment speed to maintain smooth supply chain operations.

 • KPI to watch: Supplier defect rate and lead times, which consider the percentage of items that arrive with issues and the average time it takes a supplier to fulfill an order